-- “The Revitalisation and Sustainability of the Musical Arts of the Indigenous People of Lampung in Post-Authoritarian Indonesia”, involving Professor Margaret Kartomi, Associate Professor Bart Barendregt (Leiden University), Dr Rina Martiara (STSI Yogyakarta) and Dr Karen Thomas (Monash University).
+“The Revitalisation and Sustainability of the Musical Arts of the Indigenous People of Lampung in Post-Authoritarian Indonesia”, involving Professor Margaret Kartomi, Associate Professor Bart Barendregt (Leiden University), and Dr Rina Martiara (STSI Yogyakarta).

-This project includes the forthcoming International Conference and Cultural Event (ICCE) of Lampung, to be held on 15-17 December 2020, or on 3-5 June 2021, depending on the covid-19.
+This project includes the forthcoming International Conference and Cultural Event (ICCE) of Lampung, to be held on 14-16 December 2021.

 The previous ARC-funded team project (2013-2016) was titled:

 “The Changing Identity of the Musical Arts of the Sea Nomads and Settled Malays in the Riau Islands".
 It led to MAMU's organising the first International Conference on the Performing Arts of the Riau Islands in 2013, location: Tanjung Pinang, Indonesia, and a second International Conference on the same topic in 2015 at Monash University, Melbourne, and to the publication of the multi-authored book titled: Performing the Arts of Indonesia: Malay Identity and Politics in the Music, Dance and Theatre of the Riau Islands (ed.
 Margaret Kartomi, Copenhagen: NIAS Press, 2019)